raceintospace/raceintospace/doc/manual/manual.md

 ![Step Failure Screen](image_23.png)

 A red bar means a failed roll, which will be followed by a Step Failure screen.
 Sometimes the problem is repaired by the crew (as above), especially if your hardware was pretty safe to begin with.
-But sometimes, especially if it is under-researched, crew status will not be OK and you'll suffer a catastrophic failure of some kind.
+But sometimes, especially if it is under-researched, crew status will not be OK and you'll suffer a failure of some kind.
 Failed rolls on unmanned missions always make the mission fail.
 If the failed roll was for a step affected by crew skill, the crew member who failed the roll will be underlined here.

 You will see the computer's missions only when they represent successful prestige firsts.
 Other missions, even prestige seconds, will not be displayed.